Type of installation

 License: Apache-2.0

-NLP Lab instance is created, provide instance hostname as input.
+Generative AI Lab instance is created, provide instance hostname as input.
 This Cloudfromation

 via https protocol.